ajayyadavexpo/Algorithm-Data-Structure/README.md

-# Algorithm in c language
+#Data structure and algorith read it in deapth